camunda/camunda-docs/docs/components/modeler/bpmn/user-tasks/user-tasks.md

 #### Camunda Form

-A user task with a linked Camunda Form that does not specify the binding type (`latest` will be used implicitly) as well as an assignment definition and a task schedule:
+A user task with a linked Camunda Form that does not specify the binding type (`latest` is used implicitly) as well as an assignment definition and a task schedule:

 ```xml
 <bpmn:userTask id="configure" name="Configure">